We Keep Less So You Make More

 No Recovery, No Fee…and we also advance all the costs.
 If there is no recovery, we cover all your costs and you will owe us nothing.
 All of our personal injury cases are handled on a contingency basis so you will not have to pay any upfront expenses or fees.

-Contact our team online or by phone at (407) 500-0000 to schedule a consultation—Remember our attorney fees are reduced by 10% (15% for First Responders and Teachers) for all personal injury claims.
+Contact our team using the online form provided on this page or by phone at (407) 500-0000 to schedule a consultation—Remember our attorney fees are reduced by 10% by through December 31st, 2022, for all car accidents, truck accidents, and motorcycle injury cases.
 We strive to provide clients with as much convenience as possible, so we can come to you, sign you online, or accommodate you wherever and however is most convenient.

 What is Considered a Personal Injury?